Grand Canyon Camping & Hiking Travel Guide

 Another awesome way to get to the Grand Canyon is by train!
 You can take a historic train from Williams, Arizona, to the South Rim of Grand Canyon.
 Click here for more information or to book your train tickets.

-What to do in Grand Canyon National Park
+Things to do in Grand Canyon National Park

 The best thing to do in Grand Canyon is hiking but there are so many activities to take advantage of in Grand Canyon that you probably won't have time for them all.
 There's mule trips, bicycle rentals, and whitewater river trips, to name a few.